 CVAHS has two main active groups:

 The Archaeology Field Group carries out practical archaeology in the Chess and Misbourne valleys.
-Their activities include surveys, digs, recording, and publishing findings.
+The Chess valley runs from Chesham to Rickmansworth, passing Latimer and Chenies on the way.
+The Misbourne rises in a field on the outskirts of Great Missenden and passes through Little Misenden, Old Amersham, Chalfont St Giles and Chalfont St Peter, before joining the Colne near the A40.
+The group's activities include surveys, digs, recording, and publishing findings.
 See Planned Events for more details of past and forthcoming activities.

 The Records Group is concerned with historical documents of the Chess Valley area.
-They are currently transcribing and translating Manorial Court Rolls from the Chesham area, giving an insight into the lives and occupations of the past inhabitants of the town and its surrounding villages.
+Among other activities, the group has done much original work in transcribing and translating Manorial Court Rolls from the Chesham area, giving an insight into the lives and occupations of the past inhabitants of the town and its surrounding villages.

 A monthly programme of talks is held every winter, open to members and non-members.
 The Society is also active in the field of publishing .